marianaalanis93/airbnb_price_pred/README.md

 http://127.0.0.1:5000/
 ```
 And a window, where all fields must be filled in, must be opened (btw sorry for my poor front-end skills).
-After fill all the files, just press the button "Predict price" and the predicted price will appear.
+After filling all the fields, just press the button "Predict price" and the predicted price will appear.

 ## Authors